mindkin/hourfleet/docs/howitworks.md

 ![Page Links](images/Footer.png)

 All of the links in the list above (except the 'Home' link) can be optionally enabled, or hidden if not required.
-See [You Configure](http://docs.hourfleet.com/youconfigure.html) for the technical details.
+See [Configure](http://docs.hourfleet.com/configure.html) for the technical details.

 ### Customer Support Page